pkrishna1801/how-to-train-your-LLM/README.md

 To personalize and adapt over time, we move beyond supervised learning.
 RLHI allows the model to improve using real user interactions as feedback.

-These interactions include:
+Interactions and simple Reward function looks like:

-- Click
+- scroll_past           → -2.0
-- Hover
+- remove_from_cart      → -1.0
-- Scroll past
+- hover                 →  0.1
-- Add to cart
+- click                 →  1.0
-- Remove from cart
+- add_to_cart           →  2.0
-- Purchase
+- review_after_purchase →  4.0
-- Review after purchase
+- purchase              →  5.0

 Each action can be treated as an implicit signal of user intent.
 Strong signals like purchases or reviews can reinforce useful recommendations, while clicks and hovers offer fine-grained feedback.